gilbertf/clubber/README.md

 python manage.py collectstatic
 ```
 to copy all static files to `static_ext`.
 This `static_ext` folder is to be served by your webserver, e.g. as configured in the nginx example, see `nginx.example`.
-In this nginx configuration example the django instance on TCP port 8888 is served exported on port 443 sing ssl.
-The django can be started as daemon using systemd as sketched in the `clubber-web.service` job description file usally located in `/etc/systemd/system`.
+In this nginx configuration example the django instance on TCP port 8888 is exported to port 443 sing ssl.
+The Django instance can be started as daemon using systemd as sketched in the systemd service description file `clubber-web.service`.

 ## How to start
 1. Create admin user by running `python manage.py createsuperuser`.